-The environment that will be used to test the Keyless Electronic Entry System will vary depending on what type of test as well as what sub element of the system is being tested.
-To thoroughly test the end product in the final stages of the process the team will be testing in the senior design lab as well as in one of the team member's garages.
+The environment that is used to test the Keyless Electronic Entry System will vary depending on what type of test as well as what sub element of the system is being tested.
+To thoroughly test the end product in the final stages of the process the team is testing in the senior design lab as well as in one of the team member's garages.
 This will allow for extensive testing to verify that the final product matches the specification that has been set out.
-For the unit testing portion of the project each member will be testing the separate components alone, before the final project will be implemented.
+For the unit testing portion of the project each member is testing the separate components alone, before the final project is implemented.
 During this testing phase each team member will choose a place suitable for them to do the tests that will allow for a safe test environment and accurate test results.